 Psychopathy overlaps with narcissism in some ways.
 We see characteristics such as: violating social norms, insensitivity, lack of empathy, impulsiveness, irresponsible behavior, superficial charm, manipulative and superficial affection.

 Virtually anyone with psychopathy would qualify from a clinical perspective for a diagnosis of antisocial personality disorder, but only a few people with antisocial personality disorder would qualify for the psychopathy category.

-Psychopathy also fits into the Dark Triad, but we’re talking about a spectrum in this case, all the way down to clinical psychopathy.
+Psychopathy also fits into the Dark Tetrad, but we’re talking about a spectrum in this case, all the way down to clinical psychopathy.